yegor256/iri/README.md

   .scheme('https') # replace 'http' with 'https'
   .host('localhost') # replace the host name
   .port('443') # replace the port
-  .to_s # convert it to a string
+  .path('/new/path') # replace the path of the URI, leaving the query untouched .cut('/q') # replace everything after the host and port .to_s # convert it to a string
 ```